sunshineperi/dockerfile-ci/README.md

 ## Supported tags

 See [`rakutentech/ci`][dockerhub] for a list of automatic builds.
-We currently build the tip of each branch.
-The corresponding docker hub tags are named as each branch (with the exception of the `master` branch, that is called `latest` on docker hub).
+We currently build the tip of `master` and all tags.
+The corresponding docker hub tags are named as each git tag, while the `master` branch is called `latest`).

 ## Authors